boxcart.dev

 Key features of the favourites system:

 Favourites are only available to logged-in customers.
-The heart icon is not displayed for guest visitors.

 Tip